DaveBackus/Data_Bootcamp_Book/pandas-input.md

 wb.plot(kind='barh')
 ```

-These are worth thinking about, but do not have clear answers:

 **Exercise.** What would you like to change in this graph?
 Keep a list for next time we run into this one.

-**Exercise.** This data is similar to the PWT, in the sense that we have observations for dates and countries.
-In the PWT,

 **Fama-French.**  Gene Fama and Ken French post lots of data on equity returns on [Ken French’s website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).
 The data are zipped text files, which we can easily read into Excel.
 The Pandas tool is even better.
 Here's an example: